 - Public, non-profit organizations.

 - Private, non-profit organizations.

 - Universities.

-- · Colleges.
+- Colleges.

 - For-profit organizations.

-- Small, minority, women-owned businesses.
+- Small, minority, women-owned ousinesses.

-- Community-based organizations.
+- · Community-based organizations.

 - Research institutions.

 - Hospitals.

 - Faith-based organizations.

 - Federally recognized Indian tribal governments.

 - Indian tribes.

 - Indian tribal organizations.

-- State and local governments or their Bona Fide Agents (this includes the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Marianna Islands, American Samoa, Guam, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau)
+- State and local governments or their Bona Fide Agents (this includes the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, the Commonwealth of the Northern Marianna Islands, American Samoa, Guam, the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau).

 - Political subdivisions of States (in consultation with States).

-In addition, applicants must meet the criteria listed below:
+Additionally, applicants must meet the criteria listed below:

-- Have at least three years of documented HIV/AIDS related program implementation experience in Haiti, particularly in the provision of comprehensive PMTCT in the deprived areas of the Haitian capital, Port-au-Prince. - Have demonstrated expertise in the areas of direct delivery of HIV confidential CT delivery and culturally appropriate AIDS prevention communications in Haiti. - Be locally incorporated in Haiti. - Have established relationships with the Government of Haiti and written letters of support from the Haitian National MSPP.
+- Have at least three years of documented experience in implementing HIV/AIDS-related programs in Côte d'Ivoire. - Have demonstrated expertise working with the target populations and in the areas of direct HIV confidential CT service delivery, and HIV/AIDS communications in local languages in Côte d'Ivoire. - Have established relationships with the National Government in Côte d'Ivoire and written letters of support from the health authorities responsible for the Ivorian National Forces of Defense and Security.

 III.2.
-Cost-Sharing or Matching Funds
+Cost-Sharing or Matching